Kids' WB Fun Zone: Speedy Gonzales Tijuana Taxis

-One of the parks original rides, The Speedy Gonzales Tijuana Taxis are a fun one for little ones.
+One of the park's original rides, Speedy Gonzales Tijuana Taxis is a slower go-kart attraction for young children manufactured by Zamperla and designed by Sanderson Group.
 It has a track just wide enough to let one car at a time through, forcing them in the one direction.
-They are small slower 'Go Karts' for the little kids!

 Sylvester and Tweety Cages

-Originally called Sylvester and Tweety Carousel, this ride is a flat ride where riders are rotated and periodically raised and lowered.
-The ride changed its name in 2007 when the Kids' WB Fun Zone had an actual carousel built.
-The song Thumbelina by Raffi used to play at the ride in the 2000s.
+Originally called Sylvester and Tweety Carousel, this ride is a Zamperla Mini Jet (modelled after Warner Bros.
+Movie World Germany's Tweety and Sylvester Jr. Chase) where riders board cages are rotated and periodically raised and lowered, with a figure of Tweety in a cage riding atop the central hub, and the ride taking place in Granny's house.
+The ride was designed by Sanderson Group.
+It changed its name in 2007 when the Kids' WB Fun Zone had an actual carousel built, the Looney Tunes Carousel.
+The song "Thumbelina" by Raffi used to play at the ride in the 2000s.
+The ride's theming was slightly changed in 2015 to include Sylvester peeking from another room.

 Yosemite Sam's Railroad

-Yosemite Sam's Railroad is a Zamperla Kiddie Train.
-Riders board the train and complete two circuits of the track.
-Originally the ride featured a set of crossroads to enable the train to do a figure of 8.
+Originally called Yosemite Sam Railroad, this ride is a Zamperla Rio Grande Train (modelled after Warner Bros.
+Movie World Germany's Yosemite Sam Rail Road).
+The ride was designed by Sanderson Group.
+Riders board the train (known as the Looney Tooter) and complete two circuits of the track while riding through a small canyon, complete with Mount Rushmore-style sculptures of the heads of Bugs Bunny, Daffy Duck and Yosemite Sam.
+The ride's theming also features Jose and Manuel Crow, Wile E. Coyote and the Road Runner (in silhouette form).
+Originally the ride featured a set of crossroads to enable the train to do a figure of 8, like Yosemite Sam Rail Road.
 This was removed and replaced with a series of corners.